Last Updated: 6th June 2023

 57% of socially engaged employees are better equipped to turn social media engagement into sales leads.

-This is simply because their employer is both preparing and allowing them to use their social media skills and connections to promote the brand and create sales opportunities for the company.
+This is simply because their employer is preparing and allowing them to use their social media skills and connections to promote the brand.
+This creates sales opportunities for the company.

 3. Positive Thinkers